LgCodes94/employee-management-tracker/README.md

   This project is licensed under the None license.

   ## Questions
-  You can find me on GitHub: [undefined](https://github.com/undefined)
+  You can find me on GitHub: (https://github.com/undefined)

+  Please see link for video instructions: https://drive.google.com/file/d/1pjK9kcPkd39qHOwW0vwqqCbeOw_2akgi/view

   For any questions or inquiries, please email me at l.gonzalez6@me.com.